John Novacek, piano

 "The Kid" Fantasy

-Born in Leningrad, Soviet Union (now St. Petersburg, Russia), Philippe Quint studied at the Moscow's Special Music School for the Gifted with the famed Russian violinist Andrei Korsakov, and made his orchestral debut at the age of nine.
+Making his home in New York since 1991, Philippe Quint was born in Leningrad, Soviet Union (now St. Petersburg, Russia), and studied at the Moscow's Special Music School for the Gifted with the famed Russian violinist Andrei Korsakov, making his orchestral debut at the age of nine.
 After moving to the United States, he earned both Bachelor's and Master's degrees from the Juilliard School.
 His distinguished pedagogues and mentors included Dorothy Delay, Cho-Liang Lin, Masao Kawasaki, Isaac Stern, Itzhak Perlman, Arnold Steinhardt and Felix Galimir.